karmaniverous/mock-db/README.md

 The [`MockDb`](https://karmaniverous.github.io/mock-db/classes/index.MockDb.html) class wires up a local JSON data store to replicate some key behaviors of DynamoDB for testing purposes.

 MockDb is not a database in any meaningful sense, nor does it express anything like the full range of DynamoDB's features!
-It's just a limited text fixture, to which I add features as I need them.
+It's just a limited test fixture, to which I add features as I need them.

 The current feature set includes: